-You or a partner who lives with you must be awarded a qualifying benefit and be considered responsible for making the funeral arrangements.
+You or a partner who lives with you must be awarded a qualifying benefit, be considered responsible for making the funeral arrangements, and live in England or Wales.
 See below for a list of the qualifying benefits.

 Strict rules govern who can receive a funeral expenses payment and how much.
 Before making arrangements with a funeral director, always call the Bereavement Service or speak to the local Jobcentre Plus to find out what help you might get.